-The power supply should be sized base on the peak current that the motor can draw during a move.
-This value is programmable through the Peak Torque Limit.
+The power supply should be sized base on the peak current the SV Servo unit motor can draw during a move.
+This value depends on your application requirements, such as the maximum motor speed and maximum motor load, as well as the DC voltage supplied to the unit.
+The maximum current can be limited through the Peak Torque Limit parameter.